 In summary, the FCA ruled that the interim tariff requested by Access Copyright, and granted by the Copyright Board, is not mandatory; and that copies made under York’s fair dealing guidelines (“Guidelines”) are not necessarily fair dealing. (para.
 4) Continue reading

 The Federal Court of Appeals has released its decision in the appeal of the Access Copyright v.
 York case.
 Howard Knopf has helpfully provided links to the order and reasons in his blog Excess Copyright.

 Long story short: The interim tariff is not mandatory, but York’s fair dealing guidelines cannot be declared as representative of fair dealing.

 A more in-depth discussion of the decision will be posted on this blog sometime during the week.

 Here is Michael Geist’s post on the decision.

 Author’s note: The Access Copyright v.
 York University lawsuit was the subject of the very first post I ever made.
 In fact, it was the impetus for creating this blog.
-After four years, the lawsuit has been decided.
+After four years, part one of the lawsuit has been decided.
 Here is my analysis.